dorishui430/wine_quality_prediction/README.md

 Introduction: This project aims to predict the wine quality based on the wine features.

-Dataset: White Wine Quality from Kaggle
+Dataset: White wine quality from Kaggle

 Objectives:
 - Classify wines into target categories (good/poor)